Geoff Chappell, Software Analyst

 When I speak of this level of Windows as the most rewarding to study, I should like to mean intellectually rewarding, but I cannot ignore that the wider research presented at this website was only ever possible because kernel-mode programming is, or at least has been, financially rewarding.
 As will be known all too well to any software manufacturer that has ever needed any sort of kernel-mode driver, kernel-mode programming is expensive.
 Why is that?

 There is of course some expense to expect of any highly specialised work.
 Make no mistake: kernel-mode programming is about as specialised as programming gets.
 It has its own interfaces and terminology, not just as a repackaging of anything from user-mode programming but because it has to deal with numerous considerations that have no equivalent in or even relevance to user-mode programming.
 Much of what the kernel-mode programmer must master is not immediately helpful or even transferrable to user-mode programming.
 Conversely, many of the crutches that many user-mode programmers take for granted or even as fundamental—notably, the C Run-Time and the Standard Template Library—are largely unavailable in kernel-mode programming or are at best used only with difficulty and care.
 Indeed, it’s not that long ago that C++ itself—yes, the whole language—was widely thought more trouble to use safely in kernel mode than it could be worth.
-As with any other specialisation, nobody commits to kernel-mode programming except by regarding it as a substantial investment.
+As with any other specialisation, nobody commits to kernel-mode programming except by regarding it as a substantial investment—from which, naturally, they seek a substantial return.